- Phone: (732) 349-5367

 INTERNATIONAL DAY OF PRAYER FOR THE PERSECUTED CHURCH

-(From the United Methodist Book of Discipline)
+(From the United Methodist Book of Resolutions)

 As Paul writes of the interrelatedness of the body of Christ to the Corinthians saying that when “one part suffers, all the parts suffer with it” (1 Corinthians 12:26), so we recognize the presence of religious persecution throughout the world.
 As The United Methodist Church condemns religious intolerance and persecution of all faith groups, we heed Paul’s words and acknowledge the interconnectedness we have with members of the body of Christ throughout the world who endure persecution because of their faith.